ActivitySim/populationsim/_sources/index.rst.txt

 What is population synthesis?
 -----------------------------
-Activity Based Models (ABMs) operate in a micro-simulation framework , wherein the travel and activity choices of person and household decision-making agents are predicted by applying Monte Carlo methods to behavioral models.
-This requires person and household level attributes of the entire population in the modeling region.
-Moreover, designing a forecasting scenario requires a process to synthesize a population fitting the scenario’s demographic assumptions.
+Activity Based Models (ABMs) operate in a micro-simulation framework , wherein the travel choices of person and household decision-making agents are predicted by applying Monte Carlo methods to behavioral models.
+This requires a data set of households and persons representing the entire population in the modeling region.
+Population synthesis refers to the process used to create this data.

-The available inputs are a population sample and marginal distributions.
-This population sample is commonly referred to as the *seed or reference sample* and the marginal distributions are referred to as *controls or targets*. **The process of expanding the seed sample to match the marginal distribution is termed population synthesis.** The software tool which implements this population synthesis process is termed as a **Population Synthesizer**.
+The required inputs to population synthesis are a population sample and marginal distributions.
+The population sample is commonly referred to as the *seed or reference sample* and the marginal distributions are referred to as *controls or targets*. **The process of expanding the seed sample to match the marginal distribution is termed population synthesis.** The software tool which implements this population synthesis process is termed as a **Population Synthesizer**.

 What does a Population Synthesizer produce?
 -------------------------------------------
-The objective of a population synthesizer is to generate synthetic population for a modeling region.
+The objective of a population synthesizer is to generate a synthetic population for a modeling region.
 The main outputs from a population synthesizer include lists of persons and households representing the entire population of the modeling region.
 These databases include household and person-level attributes of interest.
 For example, household income, household size, housing type, number of vehicles,